Duet

 A duet (Italian: duo or duetto) is a musical composition for two performers in which the performers have equal importance to the piece, often a composition involving two singers or two pianists.
-It differs from a harmony, as the performers take turns performing a solo section rather than performing simultaneously.
 A piece performed by two pianists performing together on the same piano is a "piano duet" or "piano four hands".
 A piece for two pianists performing together on separate pianos is a "piano duo".

 "Duet" is also used as a verb for the act of performing a musical duet, or colloquially as a noun to refer to the performers of a duet.

 A musical ensemble with more than two solo instruments or voices is called a trio, quartet, quintet, sextet, septet, octet, etc.

 History

 When Mozart was young, he and his sister Marianne played a duet of his composition at a London concert in 1765.
 The four-hand, described as a duet, was in many of his compositions which included five sonatas; a set of variations, two performers and one instrument, and a sonata for two pianos.
 The first published sonata or duet was in 1777.

 In Renaissance music, a duet specifically intended as a teaching tool, to be performed by teacher and student, was called a bicinium (see Étude).